Azure/terraform-provider-azapi/docs/index.md

 * `enable_hcl_output_for_data_source` - (Optional) Should the provider return the output in HCL format for data sources?
 Defaults to `false`.
 When set to `true`, the provider will return HCL output for data sources.
 When set to `false`, the provider will return JSON output for data sources.

 * `enable_preflight` - (Optional) Whether to enable Preflight Validation or not.
-Defaults to `true`.
+Defaults to `false`.
 When set to `true`, the provider will use Preflight to do static validation before really deploying a new resource.
 When set to `false`, the provider will disable this validation.